VILLASframework/documentation/docs/node/nodes/nanomsg.md

 # nanomsg

-The `nanomsg` node-type uses [libzmq] to exchange messages via the [ZMTP](https://rfc.nanomsg.org/spec:23/ZMTP/) protocol.
-It is similiar to the [`zeromq` node-type](zeromq.md).
+The `nanomsg` node-type uses [libnanomsg](http://nanomsg.org/) to exchange messages.
+It is similar to the [`zeromq` node-type](zeromq.md).

 > nanomsg is a socket library that provides several common communication patterns.
 It aims to make the networking layer fast, scalable, and easy to use.
 Implemented in C, it works on a wide range of operating systems with no further dependencies.

 The `nanomsg` node-type only implements the [publish-subscribe protocol](http://nanomsg.org/v1.0.0/nn_pubsub.7.html) provided by nanomsg.